AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 **Focus.** Yuxuan also takes the Dodge action.

-***Shadow Step.*** Yuxuan teleports to a location he can see within 30 feet of him in Dim light or Darkness.
+***Shadow Step.*** Yuxuan teleports up to 30 feet to an unoccupied space he can see in Dim light or Darkness.
 After doing so, Yuxuan gains Advantage on the next Attack Roll he makes before the end of his turn.

 ### Reactions